Stake

 Both Stake and Shuffle processed withdrawals within published cadence during our most recent audit cycle.
 The sample-cycle data does not show a meaningful difference.
 Stake has longer historical track record on withdrawal reliability; Shuffle's heritage from Stake-alumni team carries some of that operational credibility.

 Neither is the top choice for Plinko-specific RTP.
-Rollbit Plinko at 99.6 percent verified RTP leads the audit set.
+Rollbit Plinko at 99.6 percent verified RTP leads the coverage.
 Stake and Shuffle tie at 99 percent.
 For a Plinko-heavy player with SHFL holdings, Shuffle's rakeback can push effective return above Stake's raw 99 percent; for token-neutral Plinko-heavy, Rollbit beats both.
 See the 99.6-leader walkthrough for the leader comparison.

 Once the matchup is clear, the natural next steps are sibling comparisons and the SHFL token mechanic.